October 5th - 6th, 2015

 Mt.
 Hood Meadows Ski Resort

 Dave Tragethon is the Executive Director of Sales, Communications and I.T. for Mt.
 Hood Meadows Ski Resort.
 The resort is Oregon’s most popular winter recreation destination, hosting up to 500,000 skier visits annually.
 The past four years Meadows has intensified its efforts to connect and communicate directly with its guests.
-The Meadows team working with ISITE Design created a web site which provides current, dynamic and relevant information.
+The Meadows team working with Connective DX created a web site which provides current, dynamic and relevant information.
 The resort has grown its Facebook page to more than 27,000 fans and uses Twitter to provide lift operational and parking lot status updates.
 Meadows is stoked to use it’s technological and human talent to develop innovative and reliable systems to excite and empower its guests while clearly communicating and setting realistic expectations of the Meadows experience.

 Dave Wieneke is a digital strategist.
 He helps brands crack the code for being more accessible and influential via digital channels.